-Step 1: Prepare the pan and preheat the oven
+Prepare the Pan and Preheat the Oven

-Get everything ready for the brownies.
-Preheat the oven to 350 degrees and grease a baking pan.
+First preheat the oven to 350°F and grease a baking pan.

 I prefer to use a 9 x 13-inch metal baking pan because the brownies cook evenly and it makes excellent crunchy corners.